spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 # Configuring Service Discovery via .well-known

 Service discovery is a way for the Matrix network to discover where a Matrix server is.
+This is necessary for federation to work.

 There are 2 types of well-known service discovery that Matrix makes use of:

 - (important) **Federation Server discovery** (`/.well-known/matrix/server`) -- assists other servers in the Matrix network with finding your server.
 Without a proper configuration, your server will effectively not be part of the Matrix network.
-Learn more in [Introduction to Federation Server Discovery](#introduction-to-federation-server-discovery)

 - (not that important) **Client Server discovery** (`/.well-known/matrix/client`) -- assists programs that you use to connect to your server (e.g. Element Web), so that they can make it more convenient for you by automatically configuring the "Homeserver URL" and "Identity Server URL" addresses.
-Learn more in [Introduction to Client Server Discovery](#introduction-to-client-server-discovery)

-## Introduction to Federation Server Discovery
+## Federation Server Discovery

 All services created by this playbook are meant to be installed on their own server (such as `matrix.example.com`).